Rohingya repatriation looking like pipe dream

 As much as $852 million is needed for the upkeep of Rohingya in the camps in 2024.
 So far, less than 30 percent of the sum has come through.

-"It is important for Bangladesh to establish contacts with the AA, even if informally.
+"It is important for Bangladesh to establish contacts with the Arakan Army, even if informally.
 If they control Rakhine, there will be no alternatives to establishing relations with them," Ahmad said.

 Comments